crybapp/portal/README.md

 ### Chromium Extensions

 #### Installing Extensions
-To install Extensions into the Chromium Webbrowser of your Cryb instances, add the ID of the Extension in Question to `configs/chromium_policy.json` under `"ExtensionInstallWhitelist"` and `"ExtensionInstallForcelist"`.
+To install any extra extensions into the Chromium browser of your Cryb instances, add the ID of the extension in question to `configs/chromium_policy.json` under `"ExtensionInstallWhitelist"` and `"ExtensionInstallForcelist"`.
-The new Extensions should now be installed by default.
+The new extension should now be installed by default.

 #### Recommended Extensions
 Here are a few Extensions recommended in certain Use-Cases: